-I received the following question today asking advice about taking out a 5 year extended warranty or not.
-This particular decision is harder than normal because the washing machine in question has a reputation for outstanding build quality and reliability and already has a 5 year warranty –
+I received the following question today asking advice about taking out a 5 year extended warranty on a Miele washing machine.
+This decision is harder than normal because the washing machine in question has a reputation for outstanding build quality and reliability, and already has a 5 year warranty –

-My question is, we’ve been offered a further 5 years guarantee which will make a total of 10 years for £199.00.
+I purchased a Miele washing machine with a 5 year guarantee.
+I’ve just received an offer to extend the guarantee a further 5 years for £199.00.
 Is this in your opinion good value for money?
 Or, is the machine that good that it wouldn’t need more money spent on it?
 The price we paid was £529.
 With the extra it does bump it up to £759. ”

 Another thing to bear in mind is that extended warranties don’t cover wear and tear, so if a part breaks down because it’s worn out it isn’t covered.
 In the first 5 years parts should be OK (apart from on cheap washing machines) but the period between 5 and 10 years is when parts can definitely start to fail because of wear.
 However, this is far more relevant on more ordinary washing machines and you should expect the Miele to stand up to a lot of wear because it’s designed to last at least 20 years.